Monday, October 11, 2010

 I cited the TOP 5 reasons why people did this, from my own survey and findings,, I listed them :-

-5. " I hate clearing away the fallen dry leaves from time-to-time.."
+5. "I hate clearing away the fallen leaves on and around my property.."

-4. " that big tree blocks the sunlight to my plants.. "
+4. "That big tree blocks the sunlight to my plants.. "

-3. " it blocks the 'view' of our house ..."
+3. "It blocked the 'view' of our beautiful house.."

-2. " a tree in front of a shop means bad business..."
+2. "A tree in front of a shop is bad for business.."

-and now, the best one... silliest ;
+and now, the best one... the silliest of them all ;

-1. " u mean tat wild thing there tat grew there?
-I had a dream that it was going to fall on me one day.. it could cause my Death.. "
+1. "You mean that wild thing there that grew there?
+I had a dream that it was going to fall on me one day..
+It could have caused my Death.. "

 Or else, the future looks bleak :-(

-But, realistically speaking, we cant prevent every such case..
+But, realistically speaking, we can't prevent every such case..
 What we CAN do is plant more trees and nurture them till they are independent.
-No one can take away this right from you, nor do you need anyone's permission to do so..
+No one can take away this right from you, nor do you need anyone's permission to do so.

-Ending on a positive note, lets hope the stout trunk grows again, and the persons involved wont cut that down too !
+Ending on a positive note, lets hope the stout trunk grows again, and the persons involved won't cut that down too!

 Thursday, March 20, 2008